vmware-tanzu/tanzu-framework/packages/standalone/standalone-plugins/README.md

-# standalone-cliplugins Package
+# standalone-plugins Package

-This standalone-cliplugins package is a standalone package which includes standalone CLI plugin resources.
+This standalone-plugins package is a standalone package which includes standalone CLI plugin resources.
 This package is directly consumed by Tanzu CLI and is not installed directly on any management or workload clusters.

 ## Components